How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 - COVID-19 pandemic (2020)

-In these times unemployment rises for everyone, including engineers.
-As a result, the job market becomes flooded with engineers.
+These events caused an increase in unemployment for everyone, including engineers.
+As a result, the job market became flooded with engineers.

-To top it off, every year a flood of new graduates search for jobs too.
-Thus, you’re competing with many engineers for a single position.
+To top it off, every year a flood of new graduates enters the job market.
+Thus, competition is fierce for a limited number of jobs.

-Here’s a look at the most recent large job loss figures:
+Here’s a look at the job loss figures from the 3 above listed economic dips:

 |U.S. job loss event||Event year||Total job loss count|